ScottWe/solidity-1/tutorials/5_client_data.md

 strengthen the predicate into an adequate compositional invariant.
 In the future, SmartACE will also automate the selection of predicates.

-As an example, we now walk through verifying a candidate invariant.
-We start with the weakest candidate, namely `True`.
-As `True` implies `True`, this candidate is compositional by definition.
-Therefore, we put our focus entirely on adequacy.
-We do this across two sections.
-The [first section](#mappings-in-smartace) takes a detour and briefly outline how maps are modelled in SmartACE.
-The [second section](#instrumenting-the-model) walks through adequacy checks in SmartACE.
+As an example, let's see how SmartACE strengthens a candidate predicate.
+For simplicity, we select the weakest candidate, namely `True`.
+It is not hard to see that `True` is compositional by definition, However, it may not be adequate for our property of interest.
+To check whether the predicate is adequate, we instrument the mappings in our model.
+We walk through this procedure in the next two sections.
+In the [first section](#mappings-in-smartace), we take a detour and outline how maps are modelled in SmartACE.
+In the [second section](#instrumenting-the-adequacy-check), we use this knowledge to instrument the adequacy checks.
 With these goals in mind, let's start by generating the model:

   * `solc fund.sol --bundle=Manager --c-model --output-dir=fund`
   * `cd fund ; mkdir build ; cd build`